mayank1210/nlp_trial/README.md

 # Main File

 Python version 2.7 was used.
-All the code is in the jupyter notebook.
-It is also present in py and pdf format.
+All the code is in the .ipynb and .py format